• Skip to primary navigation

 Jones Beach Energy & Nature CenterWantagh

 The Jones Beach Energy & Nature Center links the natural beauty of Jones Beach to New York State's pioneering efforts to forge a renewable energy future.
 Explore the wonders of energy & nature!
-Our center offers S.T.E.M based programs for all ages.
-Learn how to build a wind powered motor, and walk along our beautiful dune filled beaches to see a seal, all in one day.
-Check our website on the link above to see the programs we are offering!
+The center offers S.T.E.M-based programs for all ages.
+Learn how to build a wind-powered motor, and walk along our beautiful dune-filled beaches to see a seal, all in one day.
+Visti the website to see their programs!

 Mount Peter Ski AreaWarwick